-The Business Environment module will give students an understanding of the wider external
+The Business Environment unit will gives an understanding of the wider external

 contexts in which businesses operate and of internal business functions and their

 interdependencies.
 The unit will allow you to appreciate how legal, financial, ethical and resource constraints can affect business behaviour and the influence that different stakeholders can have and how businesses must respond.

 The Working in Business unit gives an understanding of the type of critical skills needed such as organisation, prioritisation and effective communication.
 The unit will allow you to learn how to use different business documents and about organisational protocols that most businesses would expect employees to follow.